Douglas County Divorce Lawyer

 - If one spouse was a reckless spender

 The equitable division of debts in Colorado may equal a 50/50 split, or it could look very different.
 The best way to know how a judge might divide your property and debts is by working with an attorney.
-Your divorce lawyer will know how to correctly document your assets and debts, state your case during a divorce trial, and fight for a fair resolution.
+Your divorce attorney will know how to correctly document your assets and debts, state your case during a divorce trial, and fight for a fair resolution.
 A lawyer could also help you avoid the trial process altogether by successfully negotiating a deal with your ex-spouse.
-The attorneys at Plog & Stein, P.C. have everything you need for strong legal support.
+The lawyers at Plog & Stein, P.C. have everything you need for strong legal support.

 Intelligent and Dedicated Counsel in Your Douglas County Divorce